Department of Global and

 Students enroll from diverse backgrounds

 The Department includes students with foreign nationalities, students who grew up abroad, students who studied at international schools in Japan, and exchange students from universities around the world.
-Our faculty too have diverse backgrounds, with professors from Japan, the USA, India, South Korea, Canada, Bulgaria and Britain.
+Our faculty too have diverse backgrounds.
 Students can thus experience a multicultural environment with students and faculty from different linguistic and cultural backgrounds.

 Program Structure